jhdeov/ArmenianVerbs/verblist/README.md

 # Verb list

 The verb list is taken from Boyacioglu 2010.
 He provides a list of 3258 verbs and notes their conjugation class.
 This folder contains a modified version of his verb list.
+The modifications are explained in the [modifications](modifications.md) file.

 ## Types of verb list files